edlenox-q/zap-core-help-wiki/HelpAddonsAscanrulesAscanrules.md

 The following release quality active scan rules are included in this add-on:

+## Buffer Overflow ##

+Looks for indicators of buffer overflows in compiled code.
+It does this by putting out large strings of input text and look for code crash and abnormal session closure.

 ## Code Injection ##

 This rule submits PHP and ASP attack strings as values for URL parameters in a request and examines the response to see if those values have been evaluated by the server.
 First, requests are constructed and sent containing injected PHP instructions to print a token.
 In the event of a match between the token and the content of the response body, the scanner raises an alert and returns immediately.
 If there aren't any matches, the scanner will construct requests with several injected ASP strings that instruct the server to write the product of two randomly generated integers in the response.
 If the body of the response matches the product, an alert is raised.